ashujha301/Time-Series-Analysis-ML-Model/README.md

 • 5001 Attributes
 • 4 Features ( Date , Gold price , Crude Oil price , Natural Gas price)

-Performed EDA (Exploratory Data Analysis) on the data set performed Outlier Elimination.
+Performed EDA (Exploratory Data Analysis) on the data set.

+performed Outlier Elimination.

-Used LSTM and XGboost for the comparison
+Used LSTM and XGboost for the comparison.

 *General Issues with Traditional RNN's:-*